girltoy/JungleWar/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I read the Contributing guide.
 - [ ] I update the documentation and if the case the README.md file.
-- [ ] I am willing to follow-up on review c
+- [ ] I am willing to follow-up on review comments in a timely manner.